bacaron/github-related-functions/README.md

 ## Output

-The main output of this App is a parc-stats datatype containing a csv file containing data for each measure and parcel within the volumated input parcellation.
+The main output of this App is a myelin-map datatype.

 #### Product.json